lug-iitm/lug-iitm.github.io/README.md

 # lug-iitm.github.io
 Linux User's Group IIT Madras

-#Install instructions for contributors
+### Setup overview
 * Fork lug-iitm.github.io to your local repos
 * Contributing (add/modify/fix) in any forms in your repos
 * Submit a pull request @ lug-iitm.github.io
-* The commiter/owner
- will see if the change is looks good and merges it with master.
+* The commiter/owner will see if the change is looking good and merges it with master.

-## Forking & Contributing
+### Forking & Contributing

 1. Go to this link https://github.com/lug-iitm/lug-iitm.github.io CLICK on FORK button on top right.
 2. Be to your home dir. (~/.) in terminal